Flourishing Families provides:

 I believe that everyone needs empathy and we need each other.
 Every person needs to know that their story matters and that they matter.
 Our relationships with ourselves, others, and the world around us can build up or break down these messages throughout all of life, starting as children and eventually as adults.
 I see the counseling setting as an opportunity to bring our inner lives up to the surface so that we can do some work and healing together.
 My heart is for children, teens, adults, and their families to know that their stories and feelings matter and that they are not alone.
 My hope is that individuals and families can grow and feel empowered to love themselves and others in ways that leave a profound and lasting impact for years to come.

-Rachel is a counseling student at Northwestern University, pursuing her Master of Arts in Clinical Mental Health Counseling with a specialization in child and adolescent therapy.
-She will pursue licensure to practice in Illinois and work toward becoming a Registered Play Therapist.
+Rachel graduated from Northwestern University with her Masters of Arts in Clinical Mental Health Counseling with a specialization in child and adolescent therapy.
+She is a Licesned Professional Counselor and will work toward becoming a Registered Play Therapist.

 Who I serve